Avirup-CS/ExamEase-Exam-Management-System/README.md

-This Undergraduate Final Semester Project is Submitted to the Faculty of Computer Science, Asutosh College, University of Calcutta by Avirup Poddar (203012-21-0031), Sribas Tirupati Ruj (203012-21-0297), Dibyendu Das (203012-11-0254) and Mayukh Mitra (203012-21-0387).
+This is the Final Semester Project of our Graduation.
+It is Submitted to the Faculty of Computer Science, Asutosh College, University of Calcutta by Avirup Poddar (203012-21-0031), Sribas Tirupati Ruj (203012-21-0297), Dibyendu Das (203012-11-0254) and Mayukh Mitra (203012-21-0387).